aws-samples/amazon-ecs-fargate-workshop-dev-ops-data/labs/fargate-dev-workshop/README.md

     "privileged": true|false

 #### Linux Capacitlies
-Linux Capacitlies applies to what docker privileges the container has.
-The containers network its configured and provided to it.
-The container shouldnt need to have the provides nessessary to modify its network.
-It is best practice to also apply least privilege here as well.
+Linux Capacities applies to what docker privileges the container has on a host.
+It is best practice to also apply least privilege what the commands the container can send docker.
+For example the the container should not need access to the logs, when logging to stderr and stdout docker will take care of this for the container.
+The container should not need access to edit the network, this is provided for the container.
 In this example we are dropping some of the most privileged capabilities.

     "linuxParameters": {
       "capabilities": {